csaid/csaid.github.io/_posts/2013-08-19-which-famous-economist.markdown

 **Q.** Why were some IGM panel economists excluded from your webpage?

 **A.** Economists who answered less than 75% of the questions were excluded.

+**Q.** Has there been any academic study on the responses to the IGM poll questions?

+**A.** Yes, the responses to the IGM poll have been analyzed in a [paper](http://faculty.chicagobooth.edu/luigi.zingales/papers/research/Economic-Experts-vs-Average-Americans.pdf) by Paola Sapienza and Luigi Zingales.
+The paper, along with other analyses of the polls, was [discussed](http://www.aeaweb.org/webcasts/2013/kashyap/) during the 2013 American Economic Association annual meeting.